joeduffy/joeduffy.github.io/_posts/2016-04-10-performance-culture.md

 Seeing a team measure time and time alone literally brings me to tears.
 It's a good measure of what an end-user will see -- and therefore makes a good high-level test -- however it is seriously lacking in the insights it can give you.
-And if there's no visibility into variants, it can be borderline useless.
+And if there's no visibility into variance, it can be borderline useless.

 Consumption metrics are obviously much more helpful to an engineer trying to understand why something changed.
 In our above web server team example, imagine request response time regressed by 30%.
 All the test report tells us is the